JJ-Cham/CSC120-FinalProject/README.md

 - How to lock/unlock paths with item-based puzzles.
 - How to use timers and random events to create pressure and excitement.
 - How to cleanly handle player input and command parsing.
+- I would also probably add Level 2: once you escape the first train, you realize you're still trapped underground, and have to navigate tunnels to find your way out.
+Or make it even bigger to where different stations or lines add even more cool aspects to the game.

 ### 🚀 Unlimited Time Features
 If I had unlimited time, I would add: